relativitydev/relativity-trace-documentation/docs/administrator_guide/actions.md

 `Document Text` – Text that appears next to the Document Link.
 Can insert custom text and Replacement Tokens.

-> **NOTE:** POST is the only supported HTTP verb for Webhook.
+POST is the only supported HTTP verb for Webhook.
+{: .info }

-> **NOTE:** Authentication is inherited from the Agent Server that is hosting the Trace agent.
+Authentication is inherited from the Agent Server that is hosting the Trace agent.
 The access_token is retrieved from ClaimsPrincipal.Current.Identities.
+{: .info }